visual-workflow/visual-workflow-demo/README.md

 ### 3.2.
 Run Workflow and Activities

-Those are implemented as SpringBoot application and can be run in a separate window with:
+Those are implemented as SpringBoot application and can be run in a separate terminal window with:

 ```shell
 cd <project-root>